Education in India

 Forest Officer - How to become a Forest Officer

 But to get this one has to be really dedicated and hardworking.
-To reach to that level one has to really toil hard for nearly 2 years and pass through a rigorous test involving written tests and interview spreading through out a year almost which requires self-discipline, patience, punctuality, commitment self-confidence and a burning desire to be at the top of the world.
+To reach to that level one has to really toil hard for nearly 2 years and pass through a rigorous test involving written tests and interview spreading throughout a year almost which requires self-discipline, patience, punctuality, commitment self-confidence and a burning desire to be at the top of the world.

-Eligibility to become an Indian Forest Services Officer
+Indian Forest Services Officer Eligibility

-1. Educational Qualification
+Educational Qualification

-To be eligible for becoming an Indian Forest Services Officer one should hold a Bachelor of Science degree in mathematics, physics, chemistry, botany, zoology, geology, statistics, veterinary science and animal husbandry; or who hold a bachelor's degree in engineering, forestry, or agriculture; or a Bachelor of Medicine and Surgery. and who are between the ages of 21 and 30 as on July 1 of the year of the examination.
+To be eligible for becoming an Indian Forest Services Officer one should hold a Bachelor of Science degree in mathematics, physics, chemistry, botany, zoology, geology, statistics, veterinary science and animal husbandry; or who hold a bachelor's degree in engineering, forestry, or agriculture; or a Bachelor of Medicine and Surgery.
+And who are between the ages of 21 and 32 as on July 1 of the year of the examination.

 Upper age limits are less restrictive for scheduled castes and scheduled tribes and Other Backward Classes (SC/ST/OBC).

-2. Age
+Age Limits

 The candidate must have attained the age of 21 years on 1st July of the year of examination and must not have attained 30 years of age on that date.